Hamburger

 • Making any cinematograph film or a record in respect of the work

-• Broadcasting or communicating the work to the public by a loudspeaker or any other similar device
+• Broadcasting or communicating the work to the public.

-• Making any adaptation of the work and do, in relation to a translation or adaption of the work, any of the acts aforementioned
+• Making any adaptation of the work and doing, in relation to a translation or adaption of the work, any of the acts aforementioned.

 Artistic works